 - Be 100% eligible for Post-9/11 GI Bill® Benefits

 - Maintain satisfactory progress, conduct, and attendance.

-- After nonattendance for two regular (fall, spring) terms, a student does not qualify for Yellow Ribbon.
-At this point, students wishing to re-enroll at SMU and receive VA benefits are required to submit an application for reinstatement or reactivation through the Admissions Office and contact a VA Certifying Official.
+- After nonattendance for two regular (fall, spring) terms, a student no longer qualifies for Yellow Ribbon as they are discontinued from the University.
+Students wishing to re-enroll at SMU and use their VA benefits are required to submit an application for reinstatement or reactivation and contact VABenefits@smu.edu.